argilla-io/argilla/docs/getting_started/concepts.rst

 We have two main sections: Rubrix data model and Python client API methods.

-Rubrix Data model
+Rubrix data model
 -----------------

-The Python library and the UI are built around a few simple but key concepts.
-This section aims to clarify what those concepts and show you the main constructs for using Rubrix with your own models and data.
+The Python library and the web app are built around a few simple concepts.
+This section aims to clarify what those concepts are and to show you the main constructs for using Rubrix with your own models and data.
 Let's take a look at Rubrix's components and methods:

 .. image:: ../images/rubrix_data_model.svg